-As we expect every child to read fluently with comprehension by the end of third grade, we should expect and work diligently toward the goal of for every child to have mastery of numeracy with understanding by the end of fourth grade so that they can learn mathematics easily, effectively, and efficiently and appreciate its reach, power, and beauty.
+As we expect every child to read fluently with comprehension by the end of third grade, we should expect and work diligently toward, every child's mastery of numeracy with understanding by the end of fourth grade.
+With basic numeracy, all children can learn mathematics easily, effectively, and efficiently, and can appreciate math's reach, power, and beauty.

-Math education in school curriculum is about number concept, numbersense and building the brain for numeracy and beyond.
-It is all about how we make it easier for students to understand and develop mathematical way of thinking and communicate it.
-Through a systematic way of learning, practicing, and applying knowledge about the number concept, numbersense, numeracy, and mathematical way of thinking children have access to any mathematics, including higher mathematics.
+Math education in the school curriculum is about number concepts, number sense, and building the brain for numeracy and beyond.
+We must make it easier for students to understand and develop mathematical ways of thinking and communicating.

 Children can access basic and high-level mathematics once they achieve numeracy through systematic instruction and practice, and strategic training in mathematical reasoning and communication.